somyam/CS61A/README.md

 Structure and Interpretation of Computer Programs

-My projects and homeworks for CS61A, Spring 2019. cs61a.org
+My projects and homeworks for CS61A, Spring 2019. cs61a.org.
+Not to be copied.

 From instructors: